Multiple sex partners

-Multiple sex partners is the measure and incidence of engaging in sexual activities with two or more people within a specific time period.
+Multiple sex partners (MSP) is the measure and incidence of engaging in sexual activities with two or more people within a specific time period.
 Sexual activity with MSP can happen simultaneously or serially.
 MSP includes sexual activity between people of a different gender or the same gender.

-A person can be said to have multiple sex partners, when the person have sex with more than one person at the same time.
-Another term, polyamorous, is a behavior and not a measure describing multiple romantically sexually or romantically committed relationships at the same time.
+MSP describes the behavior in clinical terms only.
+A similar term, promiscuity, may imply a moral judgement.
+The term polyamorous describes a behavior and not a measure of multiple sexual relationships at the same time.